garrandall/popular-music-data/tracks/lifetime-maxwell.md

 that I had before, girl
 there ain't a bottom line in your world

-Ooh and I, I can let my life pass me by or I can get down and try work it all out this lifetime work it on out this time
+Oh and I, I can let my life pass me by or I can get down and try work it all out this lifetime work it on out this time